 - Empower the centralized integration office to conduct pre-close planning so that the combined company can execute those activities as quickly as possible after close

 - Begin development of the future state operating model, organization structure, and business processes during the planning phase to prevent undesired legacy reporting structures from persisting post-close

 - Seek out the “rising star” candidates within the middle management layer of the target company that can provide a substantive understanding of the target’s operations and could be the “flag-bearers” of the future state operating model of the combined company

 Do: Accelerate definition of the future operating model of the combined company

-News that their company is being acquired is reason enough to cause a significant level of anxiety for employees of the target company.
-The rumors and speculation about outcomes of the acquisition often create further anxiety and can cause major disruptions to daily operations.
+News that their company is being acquired is reason enough to cause anxiety for employees of the target company.
+The what-ifs spark rumors and speculation about outcomes that can spiral into further anxiety and cause major disruptions to daily operations.
 Furthermore, communications regarding integration activities can at times contain conflicting messages, which only adds to employee uneasiness and distraction.